tlquick/MyJekyllPage/_posts/2022-10-03-background.md

 ---

 I was born in rural NSW and grew up on the family farm.
-I moved to Sydney when I turned 18 \
+I moved to Sydney when I finished school \
 ![Sydney](/assets/sydney.jpg)

 To go to uni at Macquarie \